 When people of any age need others to help them with medical, physical, or emotional

 If a person needs ongoing medical care or is unable to perform everyday self-care

-Long-term-care services may be provided in the home of the person who needs it, a family
+Long-term-care services may be given in the home of the person who needs it, a family

 Custodial care vs. skilled care

-Skilled care refers to services and supplies that can be provided only by or under the
+Skilled care refers to services and supplies that can be given only by or under the

 But you or your family member must meet certain requirements for Medicare to pay for

-However, often the care that is most needed is care that will assist someone with support
+However, often the care that is most needed is care that will help someone with support

 If you or a loved one needs long-term care, speak with a health care provider to determine

 Types of long-term care